mongodb/docs/source/includes/list-table-alert-notification-methods.rst

        rules and alert assignments directly in Opsgenie.

        This option is available only for alerts that require acknowledgement.
-Informational alerts, such as the alert that a user has joined a project, cannot use this notification method.
+You can recieve informational alerts from this :ref:`third-party monitoring service <third-party-integrations>`

-       Users can acknowledge Opsgenie alerts only from the Opsgenie dashboard.
+       in |service|.
+However, you must resolve these alerts within the external service.
+Acknowledge Opsgenie alerts from the Opsgenie dashboard.

        .. include:: /includes/fact-api-key-redacted.rst